tinymovr/Tinymovr/docs/protocol/reference.rst

 set_pos_vel_setpoints(float pos_setpoint, float vel_setpoint) -> float
 --------------------------------------------------------------------------------------------

-ID: 42
+ID: 43

 Return Type: float

-Set the position and velocity setpoints in one go, and retrieve the position estimate
+Set the position and velocity setpoints in the user reference frame in one go, and retrieve the position estimate

 .. _api-can-rate:

 comms.can.rate
 -------------------------------------------------------------------

-ID: 43
+ID: 44

 Type: uint32